- Clinical science

 - Beta angle > 55°

-Hip x-ray (in AP and frog-leg lateral view): imaging of choice in infants older than 4 months
+Pelvic x-ray (in AP and frog leg lateral view): imaging of choice in infants older than 4 months (when cartilage begins to ossify)

 Findings of acetabular dysplasia